tkellehe/concepts/languages/naut/README.md

 # Naut

-A programming language designed around mathematical sequences.
+A programming language designed around mathematical sequences and like naught but golfed.
 The language is imperative language with some extra spices.
 _Naut_ also has its own __8bit__ encoding creating its own code page.

 ## Variables